ansible-collections/netapp.ontap/README.md

 ### Bug fixes:
 - na_ontap_firmware_download: exception on PCDATA if ONTAP returns a BEL (0x07) character.
-- na_ontap_info: lists were incorrectly processed in convert_keys, returning {}
+- na_ontap_info: lists were incorrectly processed in convert_keys, returning {}.
+- na_ontap_iscsi_security: adding no_log for password parameters.
+- na_ontap_snapmirror: fixed snapmirror delete for loadsharing to not go to quiesce state for the rest of the set.
 - na_ontap_ucadapter: fixed KeyError if type is not provided and mode is 'cna'.
 - na_ontap_user: checked `applications` does not contain snmp when using REST API call.
 - na_ontap_user: fixed KeyError if locked key not set with REST API call.
-- na_ontap_snapmirror: fixed snapmirror delete for loadsharing to not go to quiesce state for the rest of the set.

 ### Example playbook
 - na_ontap_pb_get_online_volumes.yml: list of volumes that are online (or offline).